 Messed Up Thinking

-All of these and more.
 Every new issue is a drain on your thinking time.
-When a major event like this happens, your thinking gets messed up.
+When a significant event like this happens, your thinking gets messed up.

-A regular routine is another expression for a habit.
-Forming a habit of publishing on a regular basis is far stronger than writing great content once in a blue moon.
+A routine is another expression for a habit.
+Forming a pattern of publishing on a regular basis is far stronger than writing great content once in a blue moon.

 You are not always going to produce stellar content.
 Belting a home run with every swing of the bat is just not going to happen.
 But being consistent.
-Showing up, is what will make the difference between a blog that is updated haphazardly or one that is thoughtfully constructed around a regular publishing schedule.
+Showing up is what will make the difference between a blog that is updated haphazardly or one thoughtfully constructed around a regular publishing schedule.

 Remove all the unnecessary distractions in your life.
 Find a place to work that is conducive to thinking and commit to a regular publishing schedule.